billdueber/line_iterator/README.md

 iter.last_record_number #=> 2

 iter.each_record do |rec|
-  puts rec.inspect
+  puts rec
 end #=> Show the one remaining record, ['by Dr. Seuss']

 ~~~

 ### Changing the end-of-record pattern

 Maybe you have records that are separated by a line with nothing on it but dashes?
-You can set the pattern used to detect the end of a record by setting
+You can set the pattern used to detect the end of a record by setting `#end_of_record_pattern`
-`#end_of_record_pattern`

 Given the file: